 If you have a shutdown period, it’s good practice to note this as part of a forced leave policy within an employee’s contract.
 Or, if this isn't possible, within company documentation such as your company handbook.
 Also make it clear that this enforced holiday forms part of their annual leave entitlement if this is the case.

 Having a clear paper-trail for your policies on enforcing annual leave is crucial.
 This can help you avoid some employees feeling resentful when they realise they need to take certain periods as leave.

 Beyond this, communicating about enforced leave periods in advance (via an email or notification) can help employees make holiday plans that help them get the most out of the time off.
 This means the period of enforced leave is more likely to be something everyone can look forward to!

 Enforcing annual leave with software

 Using annual leave software to enforce periods of leave is a simple and accessible solution for you and your employees.

-With myhrtoolkit, authorised account users (Controllers) can book in holidays for staff.
+With myhrtoolkit, system administrators (Controllers) can book in holidays for staff.
 The booked days are reflected in an employee's remaining holiday entitlement.

 A holiday calendar also clearly shows everyone their holiday periods, so everyone is on the same page.
 To find out more, you can get in touch with the myhrtoolkit team.